Reduce Inputs. Maintain Yield.

 Soil Health Assessments

-We track your soil's microbial biomass and Fungal-to-Bacterial (F:B) ratio over time, giving you a precise biological baseline and a clear roadmap for improvement.
+We measure your orchard's living soil ecosystem—tracking microbial biomass and Fungal-to-Bacterial (F:B) ratio over time to map the biological baseline and guide restoration.2

 SAP Analysis Interpretation